“Is the Duke home, Sherman?” I asked our butler.

 “I’ll show you,” she said.
 She cocked her arm back and threw one of the heavy bronze candleholders at his head with surprising accuracy.

-McNaught’s laughter cut off as he was forced to duck to avoid it.
+McNaught’s laughter cut off, and he was forced to duck to avoid it.

 Ha!
 Serves you right, you bastard!